QQ-BANG/Intrusion-Detection-Final-Project/docs/final_report.md

 ### 4.1 What I did

-* The pipeline runs end-to-end from a single command and is deterministic (fixed seed).
-* The database layer is real: 3NF, indexes, a view, and the FK enforcement is on.
-It is not just a CSV with a `.sqlite` extension.
-* Four model families are compared on identical splits with the full metric suite plus confusion matrices and ROC.
-* Test discipline. `KDDTest+` is touched once.
-* The Streamlit UI (see `app/streamlit_app.py`) makes the project
-  demoable: the same trained models run live against user-constructed connections, which makes the "what does an IDS actually do" story much more concrete than a static report.
+The pipeline runs end-to-end from a single command and stays deterministic because it uses a fixed random seed.
+The database layer is also fully implemented rather than being treated like a CSV file with a .sqlite extension.
+It follows 3NF design, includes indexes, uses a view, and has foreign key enforcement turned on.
+For modeling, four different model families are compared using the same train/test splits, along with the full metric suite, confusion matrices, and ROC analysis.
+The project also follows proper test discipline because KDDTest+ is only touched once during the final evaluation.
+Finally, the Streamlit UI in `app/streamlit_app.py` makes the project much easier to demo because the trained models can run live against user-constructed network connections.
+This helps make the purpose of an IDS feel much more concrete than it would in a static report.

 ### 4.2 What I did not do

-* Dataset age.
-NSL-KDD was generated from 1998/1999 traffic, and the attack landscape has changed a lot since then (encrypted traffic, IoT, ransomware, and so on).
-Numbers do not directly carry over to modern networks.
-* Distribution shift. `KDDTest+` contains attack subtypes that are absent from train, which puts a hard ceiling around 80% on accuracy.
-I frame this as a finding, but it is also a limitation.
-* Aggregated features only.
-NSL-KDD gives per-connection summaries, not raw packets, so I cannot evaluate payload-based detection.
-* Single train/test split.
-I add a 5-fold CV on the *train* split for variance estimates, but the test split is fixed.
+One limitation of this project is the age of the dataset.
+NSL-KDD was generated from 1998 to 1999 network traffic, and the attack landscape has changed significantly since then with the rise of encrypted traffic, IoT devices, ransomware, and other modern threats.
+Because of this, the performance numbers from this project should not be assumed to directly transfer to modern networks.
+Another limitation is distribution shift: KDDTest+ contains attack subtypes that are not present in the training set, which creates a hard ceiling on model accuracy around 80%.
+I treat this as an important finding, but it is also a limitation of the dataset itself.
+The dataset also only provides aggregated per-connection features rather than raw packets, so this project cannot evaluate payload-based detection methods.
+Finally, the evaluation uses a single fixed train/test split.
+I include optional 5-fold cross-validation on the training split to estimate variance, but the final test set remains fixed.

 ### 4.3 Future work

-* Re-run on CICIDS-2017 or UNSW-NB15 to evaluate on more modern traffic.
-* Add a streaming evaluation that updates the model online to measure concept drift.
-* Move the database to PostgreSQL and add row-level security for a multi-tenant SOC scenario.
-* Try cost-sensitive learning that is explicitly tuned to a false-alarm budget.
+For future work, I would first re-run the pipeline on a more modern intrusion detection dataset such as CICIDS-2017 or UNSW-NB15.
+This would make the results more realistic because those datasets include newer traffic patterns and attack behaviors than NSL-KDD.
+I would also add a streaming evaluation setup in which new network connections arrive over time, and the model is continuously updated or re-evaluated.
+This would help measure concept drift, which is important because real network behavior changes as users, devices, and attackers change.

+Another improvement would be moving the database layer from SQLite to PostgreSQL.
+PostgreSQL would make the project more realistic for a production style SOC environment because it supports stronger concurrency, better access control, and features like row-level security.
+That would allow different analysts or tenants to access only the records they are allowed to see.
+Finally, I suggest using cost-sensitive learning tuned around a specific false-alarm budget.
+Instead of only maximizing general metrics like accuracy or F1-score, the model could be trained to balance missed attacks against alert volume in a way that better matches how a real SOC operates.

 ## 5. Conclusion